types of italian cheese

 A similar cheese we can give you as an example of how Ricotta is would be Cottage Cheese.
 Ricotta can be made with different types of milk.
 There is a baked version with dark crust, and smoked ricotta, and one to grate on pasta too.
 Italians use ricotta in pasta filling and gnocchi, gelato, and Sicilian cannoli cream among many others.

-In fact, the delicate taste of Ricotta cheese and the creamy texture makes it suitable for many sweet dishes and desserts.
+The delicate taste of Ricotta cheese and the creamy texture make it suitable for many sweet dishes and desserts.
 You can use Ricotta for dishes such as ravioli with spinach and ricotta, or cannelloni filling, pasta sauces, cakes, and even deep-fried Ricotta,

 Do you love any Italian traditional recipe made with cheese?
 There is a cheese for all tastes: Italian hard cheese, Italian cream cheese, soft Italian cheese Italian blue cheese, Italian cheese pizza.
 In other words, there is a type of Italian cheese for everyone!